syncfusion-content/blazor-docs/blazor/multiselect-dropdown/events.md

 ### OnValueSelect

-`OnValueSelect` event triggers when an item in the popup is selected by the user either with mouse/tap or with keyboard navigation.
+`OnValueSelect` event triggers when a user selects an item in the popup using the mouse/tap or keyboard navigation.

 ```cshtml
 @using Syncfusion.Blazor.DropDowns